gameqa/docs/Localize/clone_repo.md

-# Clone Repo
+# Clone Repository

 GameQA consists of multiple repositories of code.
-To make this simpler for you, we've created a single umbrella repo called [cadia-lvl/GameQA](https://www.github.com/cadia-lvl/GameQA).
+To make this simpler for you, we've created a single umbrella repo: [cadia-lvl/GameQA](https://www.github.com/cadia-lvl/GameQA).

 To get started, clone the repository by running the following command in your terminal:
 ```